ElizAlvarez/BlogEngine/README.md

 PM> Update-Database -v
 ```
 5. After you execute the update-database command you can see the tables and records in the database.
-6. So now, we can use the postman collection to use the APIs
+6. So now, we can use the Postman collection to use the APIs

 ## Postman

-1. Open the postman collection 'BlogEngine.postman_colecction.json' and import the collection to your local postman
+1. Open the Postman collection 'BlogEngine.postman_colecction.json' and import the collection to your local Postman
-2. You'll find tree folders
+2. You'll find three folders
 - Post
 - Comment
 - Login
 3. In the login folder you can choose any of these endpoints to obtain the token.
 After you send the endpoint you'll get the token, please copy that token.
 4. Now, you can use any of the other endpoints (Post or Comment).
 ```
-Note: if you send a request with denied access, the status code of that request will be 403 Forbidden.
+Note: If you send a request with denied access, the status code of that request will be 403 Forbidden.
 ```
 5. In one of the requests, go to the Authorization tab, select 'Bearer Token', and paste the token inside the input.
 6. Also remember to change the payload of the request